Apache ANT: Generating ANT build file

-After the Apache Ant and Java JDK have been installed and their environment variables set up correctly, a build.xml file can be generated for your scheduling requirements.
+After the Apache ANT and Java JDK have been installed and their ANT environment variables are set up correctly, a build.xml file can be generated for your scheduling requirements.

 You can generate a build.xml file automatically using Provar’s Run Under ANT option.

 Start by opening Provar.
 If Provar is already running and has not been restarted since you updated your Environment Variables, please close and restart it now.

 In the Navigator view, locate the test case or test folder you wish to schedule.

 Right-click on the test case or test folder and select Run Under ANT.